In this post you’ll learn everything you need to know about how to move to another country.

 Definitely.
-US Citizens hold one of the strongest passports in the planet.
+US Citizens hold one of the strongest passports on the planet.
 However, please note, that is very different from someone who has a green card.
 It is important to note what you can and can’t do as a US green card holder.

 You’d be surprised, but there are incidents where people don’t know their status and unfortunately aren’t allowed back in certain places.
 Know the rules, know your rules, and make things happen.

-How to move to another country key take aways
+How to move to another country key takeaways

 Learning how to move to another country isn’t all that stressful if you organize.

-The main things that should be priority are visa paperwork, housing, and savings.
+The main things that should be a priority are visa paperwork, housing, and savings.
 After you set that up, everything else will be much easier.